UK records new record number of COVID cases | Health

 - United Kingdom

-The United Kingdom reported 183,037 new COVID-19 cases on Wednesday, a new record and over 50,000 more than the previous highest figure, government statistics showed.
+The United Kingdom reported 183,037 COVID-19 cases on Wednesday, a new record and over 50,000 more than the previous highest figure registered just a day earlier, government statistics showed.

+The rise, sparked by the highly transmissible Omicron variant of the virus, also coincides with an increase in the number of patients in hospital who have tested positive for coronavirus.
+Despite the growing number of cases, Prime Minister Boris Johnson has said he will not bring in new restrictions this year in England to limit the spread of Omicron, which now accounts for 90% of all community infections, according to health officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)